Best Smart Home Devices for Renters in 2026

 Is Ring or SimpliSafe better for home security?

-Ring is better if you’re in the Amazon/Alexa ecosystem and want a one-time cost option (self-monitoring is free forever).
-SimpliSafe is better for Apple/Google users, renters who need portable systems, and anyone who wants professional monitoring at a reasonable monthly cost.
+Ring is generally better if you’re already deep in the Amazon/Alexa ecosystem and really want a one-time cost option (since self-monitoring is free forever).
+SimpliSafe, on the other hand, is usually better for Apple/Google users, renters who need those portable systems, and anyone looking for professional monitoring at a reasonable monthly cost.

 Do I need professional monitoring for home security?

-Not necessarily.
-For most homeowners with functioning smartphones and neighbors nearby, self-monitoring via push notifications is sufficient for deterrence.
-Professional monitoring adds value for vacation properties, elderly residents, or high-crime areas where response time is critical.
+Not necessarily, no. For most homeowners with a functioning smartphone and neighbors nearby, self-monitoring via push notifications is often enough for deterrence.
+However, professional monitoring definitely adds value for vacation properties, elderly residents, or those high-crime areas where a rapid response time is absolutely critical.

 Can smart home security systems work without WiFi?

-Ring and SimpliSafe both offer cellular backup (requires a paid plan).
-During WiFi outages, the base station uses cellular data to maintain monitoring.
-Eufy and Wyze systems are WiFi-dependent with no cellular backup option.
+Yes, Ring and SimpliSafe both offer cellular backup, but just know it requires a paid plan.
+When your WiFi goes out, their base stations can use cellular data to keep monitoring.
+Eufy and Wyze systems, though?
+They’re strictly WiFi-dependent, so no cellular backup option there.

 How many sensors do I need for a 3-bedroom house?

-A standard 3-bedroom house typically needs: 2–3 contact sensors for exterior doors, 1–2 contact sensors for ground-floor windows, and 1 motion detector per floor.
-The Ring Alarm 8-piece kit is sized appropriately for most 3-bedroom homes.
+For a standard 3-bedroom house, you’ll typically need around 2–3 contact sensors for exterior doors, 1–2 for ground-floor windows, and about 1 motion detector per floor.
+The good news is the Ring Alarm 8-piece kit is usually sized just right for most 3-bedroom homes.

 What smart home security system works with Alexa?

-Ring (native integration — the best Alexa experience), SimpliSafe (via Alexa Guard skill), Eufy (Alexa voice control for cameras), and Wyze (Alexa voice arm/disarm).
-Ring’s native Alexa integration is the deepest, including audible alerts through Echo devices when sensors trigger.
+You’ve got a few options: Ring offers native integration (and, honestly, the best Alexa experience), SimpliSafe works via its Alexa Guard skill, Eufy provides Alexa voice control for its cameras, and Wyze lets you arm/disarm with Alexa voice commands.
+Ring’s native Alexa integration is definitely the deepest, even including audible alerts through your Echo devices when sensors trigger.

 Written and tested by our editorial team